Skip to main content

 Genesis custody stance (design intention):

-- Staking and validator rewards allocation is held in the distribution module account and becomes circulating only as rewards are paid out.
+• Operator incentives and protocol operations allocation is held in governance-controlled contracts and becomes circulating only as approved distributions are made.

 3. Vesting and lockups